SarderLab/DN_classification/README.md

     python KFoldRNN.py

 will split the dataset into 10 folds for training and testing, and proceed to train 10 cross-validated models.
 At the end of training on each fold, predictions will be acquired for the holdout set of the current fold.
-All predictions for all 10 folds will be written to a text file upon completion of cross validation (location specified by user).
+All predictions and associated ground truth labels for all 10 folds will be written to a text file upon completion of cross validation (location specified by user).